BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 • The earnings attributable to the leveraged portion are subject to UDFI and the filing of Form 990-T is required.

-Can I Live in a Home which I Purchase with my IRA Funds?
+Can I Live in a Home I Purchase With my SDIRA Funds?

 No. All investments made by your IRA are to benefit your IRA exclusively, not yourself personally.
 Living in a home owned by your IRA violates IRS rules and would constitute a prohibited transaction.
 You can use a Self-Directed IRA to buy a house, but you cannot live in it, and neither can certain family members.